sudeeksha705/Sudeeksha705/README.md

 👀 I’m learning React at the moment.

-📫You can connect to me on Linkedin.
+📫You can connect to me on Linkedin!

 <!--
 **sudeeksha705/Sudeeksha705** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.